 Formally settled as an annuity typically means that a legal process has ordered that the beneficiary is to receive payments as an annuity.

 The sum of provisions in templates S.16.01 and S.19.01 for one non–life line of business, as defined in Annex I to Delegated Regulation (EU) 2015/35, represents the total claims reserves originating from this line of business.

+If option „2 – reporting currency“ is selected in Z0040 “currency conversion”, the default value should be reported in Z0030 “currency”.